vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Governance

-Documentation is provided accross all steps of the system, and in the main (this) document, available from one/central source (github), which provides version control.
+Documentation is provided accross all steps of the system, and in the main (this) document, available from one/central source (github), which also provides version control.

 ## Protection